Measuring Spoons & Measuring Cups

 Spend the extra bucks and purchase stainless steel rather than plastic or those cheap tin ones that bend in your kitchen drawer.

 In the past, a measuring cup or spoon would have likely been whatever the home cook used to drink their coffee or stir their tea.
-It wasn’t until the Fannie Farmer cookbook was published in 1896 that measuring cups and spoons were standardized to avoid confusion and/or recipe disaster.
+However, in the Fannie Farmer cookbook published in 1896, measuring cups and spoons were standardized to avoid confusion and/or recipe disaster.

 Dry Versus Liquid Measures

 Dry Measuring Tools:

 - Made of plastic, aluminum, or stainless steel

 - Measurement is made by leveling dry ingredients off

 - Most common larger dry measurement sizes : ¼ cup - ⅓ cup - ½ cup - ⅔ cup - ¾ cup - 1 cup

 - Most common smaller dry measurement sizes: ¼ teaspoon - ½ teaspoon - 1 teaspoon - 1 Tablespoon (3 teaspoons)

 - Measurements are generally in ¼ cup increments up the side of a large measuring cup.